Marvelxy/weather-location-info/README.md

 ## Setup

-Just place file anyone on your computer and open the index.html file on the browser.
+		Just place file anywhere on your computer and open the index.html file on any latest browser.